Call Peter Cox on 0800 633 5712 * or Contact Us

 Crack stitching is a permanent and very successful method of structural repair for fixing cracks in brick walls and for properties suffering with cracks in the masonry and in the mortar bed joints.

-In summary, ‘stitching’ cracked brick walls requires using bars grouted (a fluid form of concrete) into the bed joint, overlapping the crack in the wall the same way using thread to stitch two pieces of cloth together.
-Compared to past methods, crack stitching is very resilient and a very cost effective solution.
+In summary, ‘stitching’ cracked brick walls requires using bars grouted into the bed joint, overlapping the crack in the wall.
+Similar to the way thread is used to stitch two pieces of cloth together.
+Crack stitching is very resilient and a very cost effective solution for repairing wall cracks.

 Stitching or repairing cracked brick walls is rarely a uniform process.
 Cracks vary in size and depth and the cracks can be horizontal, ‘stepped’ cracking, or a combination of both.
 Once cracks appear on the external wall, it is critical to reinforce the structural masonry to prevent further damage.